sensel/morph-docs/docs/morph.md

 The *MIDI Keyboard* option makes it easy to play notes in any of the instruments.
 If you want to map the extra CC controls of the Producer overlay to different parameters in Bitwig, you can use Bitwig's MIDI learn feature in the Mappings Browser Panel.

 The *Keyboard + 8 Device Knobs* will make the Producer overlay nicer to work with.
-You can use the Morph Dashboard to remap the knobs to CC values 20-27, and Bitwig will automatically map the eight knobs to the currently selected Device Macros.
+You can use the Sensel App to remap the knobs to CC values 20-27, and Bitwig will automatically map the eight knobs to the currently selected Device Macros.

 In this setup, both options have been added as Controllers, though only one is active.
 ![Bitwig Studio Preferences for Sensel Morph wired connection](img/bitwig_blemidi.jpg)